 In order to receive a grant from The Rotary Foundation, all primary sponsor districts involved must be qualified by The Rotary Foundation, and for global grants, all primary sponsor clubs involved must be qualified by their district.
-In addition, districts, clubs, and all grant committee members must be in good standing with Rotary International and The Rotary Foundation, and the name of the project receiving the grant must be in compliance with the Rotary International policies for use of the Rotary Marks; see Section II above.
+In addition, districts, clubs, and all grant committee members must be in good standing with Rotary International and The Rotary Foundation.
 Individuals prohibited from serving on a grant committee include RI fiscal agents, national treasurers, and officers and paid staff of a cooperating or beneficiary organization associated with the grant.
 When acting as a primary sponsor, each district and each club is limited to 10 open grants at a time.